XppaiCyberr/MMM-NounishReminder/README.md

         showAllEvents: true, // Set to true to show all events regardless of past/future
         debug: false, // Set to true to log debug info to the console
         eventTimezone: 7, // Timezone offset where events were defined (e.g., 7 for GMT+7)
-        showLocalTime: true // Set to true to convert events to local time, false to show in original timezone }
+        showLocalTime: true, // Set to true to convert events to local time, false to show in original timezone
+        header: "NOUNISH REMINDERS" // Customize the module header text }
 }
 ```